 Writing: Use scheme.
 On average, one wish per fortnight.
 Refer to individual targets.

-Maths: Handwriting: Use scheme.
+Maths: Use scheme.
 On average, one wish or 'V' per fortnight.

-Acknowledgement mark in the lesson Reading J: Sci: Acknowledgement mark in the lesson Other curriculum areas Use the scheme - no requirement for wishes Use the scheme - no requirement for wishes
+Handwriting: Acknowledgement mark in the lesson Reading J: Acknowledgement mark in the lesson

+Sci: Use the scheme - no requirement for wishes Other curriculum areas Use the scheme - no requirement for wishes